Independent Bond Fluctuation Approximation to the Ground State of Quantum Antiferromagnets: Transformation of spin operators

-The derivation of (\ref{eq:HeisE0}) consists of taking the classical ground state and introducing uncorrelated perturbations at each bond.
-I call the corresponding state the Independent Bond Fluctuation (IBF) state.
-It is (without normalization)
+The derivation of (\ref{eq:HeisE0}) consists of taking the classical ground state and introducing uncorrelated perturbations at each bond:

-where $|0\rangle$ is the classical ground state and the product runs over all pairs of nearest neighbours with index $i$ counting 'up'-spins and $j$ counting 'down'-spins.
+where $|0\rangle$ is the classical ground state and the product runs over all pairs of nearest neighbours with index $j$ counting 'up'-spins and $k$ counting 'down'-spins.
 Clearly, $\eta$ is the amplitude of the state with spins exchanged at one bond, given by (\ref{eq:etaexact}).
-This is very similar to the Local Ansatz approximation developed by Stollhoff and Fulde \cite{Stollhoff1977}.
+This is very similar to the Local Ansatz approximation developed by Stollhoff and Fulde \cite{Stollhoff1977}, and also close to the Coupled Cluster Method, although the ground state energy estimates obtained here are better than those obtained by analytical CCM \cite{FarnellBishop2006}.

-The relation $[s^+_i ,s^-_i]=2s^z_i$ holds generally for spin operators.
-In the following, the discussion is limited to the case $S=\frac{1}{2}$, where $[s^+_i ,s^-_i]|0\rangle = |0\rangle$ if spin $i$ belongs to the sublattice pointing up.
-Therefore, one may treat the spin operators as bosonic with $s_i^-$ as creation operator and $s_i^+$ as destruction operator.
+The relation $[s^+_j ,s^-_j]=2s^z_j$ holds generally for spin operators.
+In the following, the discussion is limited to the case $S=\frac{1}{2}$, where $[s^+_j ,s^-_j]|0\rangle = |0\rangle$ if spin $j$ belongs to the sublattice pointing up.
+Therefore, one may treat the spin operators as bosonic with $s_j^-$ as creation operator and $s_j^+$ as destruction operator.
 This is one of the ways to express the basic idea behind spin wave theory\cite{HolsteinPrimakoff}.
-On the 'down'-sublattice, $s_j^-$ destroys the classical ground state and $[s^-_j ,s^+_j]|0\rangle = |0\rangle $.
-It might be interesting to find operators which destroy the IBF state instead, since it has an improved description of local quantum correlations in the XXZ model. $s^+_i$ does the job to zeroth order in $\eta$ on the 'up'-sublattice, but it can be seen from (\ref{eq:IBF}) that terms of amplitude $-\eta$, with a spin pointing up on one of the neighboring sites, still remain.
+On the 'down'-sublattice, $s_k^-$ destroys the classical ground state and $[s^-_k ,s^+_k]|0\rangle = |0\rangle $.
+It might be interesting to find operators which destroy the state (\ref{eq:IBF}) instead, since it has an improved description of local quantum correlations in the XXZ model. $s^+_j$ does the job to zeroth order in $\eta$ on the 'up'-sublattice, but it can be seen from (\ref{eq:IBF}) that terms of amplitude $-\eta$, with a spin pointing up on one of the neighboring sites, still remain.
 These terms can be neutralized by adding operators that construct the same terms with amplitude $+\eta$:

-where ${\cal N}_i$ is the set of nearest neighbours to spin $i$.
-This construction is not ideal, since $s^+_i{}'$ and $s^-_j{}'$ on neighboring sites $(i,j)$ don't commute.
+where ${\cal N}_j$ is the set of nearest neighbours to spin $j$.
+This construction is not ideal, since $s^+_j{}'$ and $s^-_k{}'$ on neighboring sites $(j,k)$ don't commute.
 A more satisfactory operator is

-which still destroys the IBF state to first order in $\eta$, but also commutes with $t^{-(1)}_j$ on neighboring sites to first order in $\eta$.
+which still destroys the state (\ref{eq:IBF}) to first order in $\eta$, but also commutes with $t^{-(1)}_k$ on neighboring sites to first order in $\eta$.
 The positive sign in (\ref{eq:t1def}) holds on 'up'-sites, the negative sign on 'down'-sites.
 I now introduce the operator